 Violence against women is the most common form of human rights violation in India.
-It is such a deeply ingrained, socially accepted “right” for men to beat their wives, that women are trapped in a life of violence.
-Shame, stigma, and a lack of support from the police and the legal system prevent many women from reporting domestic violence and seeking help.
+In some parts of India it is so deeply ingrained, that women are trapped in a life of violence.
+Shame, stigma and a lack of support from the police and the legal system prevent many women from reporting domestic violence and seeking help.

 The Asian Circle is working with Oxfam in rural Adivasi communities in Chhattisgarh and Odisha to challenge the social acceptance of sexual and domestic violence against women.

 There’s a long road ahead but together we are already changing lives.

 We are helping the government, the police and judiciary to apply the laws that protect women, and setting up support centres that offer medical care, legal advice, counselling and shelters for survivors of gender-based violence.

 We have also launched a state-wide campaign to raise awareness of and change attitudes towards violence against women.

 Progress so far

 In Chhattisgarh state, there has been State-Level Consultation on the State Gender Equality Policy, a policy which was not revisited for more than a decade.
 Women from across the state participated to reflect their concerns and issues on the policy gaps.